blabla1337/skf-flask/skf/markdown/code_examples/flask/15-code_example--Identifier_based_authorization--.md

     	"""
-    	Whenever you are checking whether a user is restricted to review certain data, the access restrictions should be processed serverside.
+    	Whenever you are checking whether a user is restricted to review certain data, the access restrictions should be processed server side.
-    	The userID could be stored inside a session variable on login, and should be used to retrieve userdata from the database:
+    	The userID could be stored inside a session variable on login, and should be used to retrieve user data from the database:
     	"""

         if continue == True :

     		"""
-    		We count the number of connections towards the database, See "aggregate usercontrolls" code example for more information:
+    		We count the number of connections towards the database, See "aggregate user controls" code example for more information:
     		"""

             countAccess(1)